Nordix/Meridio/docs/components/ipam.md

 --- | ---
-Liveness | A unique service to be used by liveness probe to return status, can aggregate other lesser services Readiness | A unique service to be used by readiness probe to return status, can aggregate other lesser services
+Liveness | A unique service to be used by liveness probe to return status, can aggregate other lesser services Readiness | A unique service to be used by readiness probe to return status, can aggregate other lesser services Startup | A unique service to be used by startup probe to return status, can aggregate other lesser services

 Service | Probe | Description
 --- | --- | ---